icyphox/site/pages/about.md

 **icy**) on the Internet.
 I live in Bangalore, India and work for [Ory](https://ory.sh) as a Site Reliability Engineer.
 Below are a few things that interest me, and can serve as conversation starters for you:

-- security -- in and around cloud-native tech/containers, opsec, threat intel
+- Security.
+All kinds of it: operational, physical, threat intel, cloud-native, etc.
-- infrastructure
+- Infrastructure.
+Kubernetes, containers, observability.
-- geopolitics and natsec -- specifically Russia and eastern Europe
+- Geopolitics and national security; mostly eastern Europe and Russia.
-- motorsport -- Formula 1/2/3/E
+- Motorsport.
+I closely follow F1, F2 and F3.
-- startups
+- Startups.
+I work (and worked) for one.
-- fitness
+- Fitness.
+Strength training, calisthenics.
-- OpenBSD
+- The Go programming language.
+I love Go and I swear by the standard library.
-- the Go programming language
+- Language learning.
+Spoken, obviously.
+Currently learning Russian.
+Big fan of total immersion and comprehensible input.

 ## contact